jeremykendall/php-domain-parser/README.md

 }
 ~~~

-The `Rules` constructor expects a `array` representation of the Public Suffix List.
-This `array` representation is constructed using the `Pdp\Converter` class.
+The `Rules` constructor expects the result of the PSL conversion by the `Pdp\Converter` class.

 Domain name resolution is done using the `Rules::resolve` method which returns a `Pdp\Domain` object.
 The method expects